-Dr. Spath was a Fulbright Graduate Scholar and National Security Education Program Graduate Fellow (1998-99) at the Royal Institute for Inter-Faith Studies (under the patronage of HRH Prince El Hasan bin Talal, King Hussein’s brother), Amman, Jordan.
-He has made five research trips to Turkey studying Sufi ritual, art, literature, and spirituality, and also participated in the Bethsaida Excavations Project archaeological dig on the Sea of Galilee (2000).
+Dr. Spath was a Fulbright Graduate Scholar and National Security Education Program Graduate Fellow (1998-99) at the Royal Institute for Inter-Faith Studies, in Amman, Jordan, where he served as a researcher and speechwriter for HRH Prince El Hasan bin Talal, King Hussein’s brother.
+He has made eight research trips to Turkey studying Sufi ritual, art, literature, and spirituality, and also participated in the Bethsaida Excavations Project archaeological dig on the Sea of Galilee (2000).
 Dr. Spath has also traveled throughout the Middle East, with over 25 research and work trips to Palestine and Israel, where he also leads “solidarity tours” in which participants meet with Jewish, Christian and Muslim religious, political and NGO leaders committed to conflict resolution, non-violent resistance and social transformation.

-Dr. Spath has received a number of awards for his community service, including: Indiana University Purdue University Fort Wayne College of Arts and Sciences Community Engagement Award (2013) and Chancellor’s Award for Civic Engagement (2011), the Punjabi Cultural Society Partnership Award (2012) and the Associated Churches of Fort Wayne & Allen County Ecumenical Service Award (2010).
-He is a member of Phi Beta Kappa and Alpha Sigma Nu, the Jesuit National Honor Society, as well as the following professional organizations: Middle East Studies Association; American Academy of Religion; and Peace & Justice Studies Association.
+A popular preacher and teacher, Michael has received a number of awards for his community service, including: the Punjabi Cultural Society Partnership Award (2012), the Associated Churches of Fort Wayne & Allen County Ecumenical Service Award (2010), and the Muslim Alliance of Indiana Community Engagement Award (2015).
+He is a member of Phi Beta Kappa and Alpha Sigma Nu, the Jesuit National Honor Society.